GaloisInc/HARDENS/src/README.md

 ### Notes and Current Limitations

-- Currently the simulator build does *not* model failure or other exceptional conditions.
-- The self-test functionality is not yet implemented.
-- Hand-written equivalents of the generated `C` and `SystemVerilog` are not yet included.
 - The build system does not yet support mixing implementations of different components.

 ## Building